Impact of Fintech on the Financial Industry

 Digital Wallets

-Digital wallets like PayPal, Venmo, and Cash App offer an alternative to traditional bank accounts, especially for peer-to-peer payments and online transactions.
-These platforms allow users to securely store payment information and make payments without sharing sensitive financial details.
-Imagine splitting a dinner bill with friends – Venmo makes it easy to send your share instantly without needing to exchange cash.
+PayPal, Venmo, and Cash App serve as alternatives to traditional checking accounts, especially concerning peer-to-peer payments and online transactions.
+It allows users to store their payment information in a secure manner and process payments without providing sensitive financial details.
+Think about splitting a dinner bill with friends; Venmo will easily let you send your share of the money right away without cash transaction.

 Lending